shifterbit/fraymakers-api-docs/docs/hscript/EventListeners.md

 Removing event listeners is pretty similar, just without the persistent part:
 - `type`: The type of event listener, one of the constants from the event classes listed above
-- `func`: A function that takes an event class as an argument, this should correspond to the type, so if you have say, a `GameObjectEvent.HIT_DEALT`, then your function should look like:
+- `func`: A function that takes an event class as an argument, this should correspond to the type, so if you have a `GameObjectEvent.HIT_DEALT`, then your function should look like:
   ```haxe
   function foo(event:GameObjectEvent) {
     Engine.log("Hey guys");